448532020/github-lty/interview_responses_updated.md

 > The homepage made sense, and the pictures were nice.
 I liked the rewards with the little green badge, looked kinda satisfying.

 > I’d probably use it if it connected to, like, Myer or something.
 Like if I could get discounts at a store I already shop at.
 Right now it’s just... okay."

+---

+## Participant 6

+> "I thought it was a shopping site at first, then saw the recycling stuff.
+Not bad, just wasn’t what I expected.

+> I clicked the rewards tab, it looked kinda fun but I didn’t really understand what I had to do to get stuff.
+Could be clearer.

+> Didn’t try the pickup thing.
+I’d maybe use it if I had a big clean-out weekend."

+---

+## Participant 7

+> "Pretty easy to use, actually.
+The buttons worked, things loaded fast.

+> I liked that I didn’t need to log in to look around.
+That’s always a plus.

+> I think the homepage could show more clothes though.
+I almost missed the sales tab entirely."

+---

+## Participant 8

+> "It’s not bad.
+The design feels modern, but I didn’t really engage with the impact stuff.

+> I’d probably use the drop-off map more than anything else.
+That felt practical.

+> Overall, yeah, I could see myself using this once in a while if it stays simple and not too ‘app-like’."